antarctica/bas-style-kit-file-upload-endpoint/README.md

 Through [Continuous Deployment](#continuous-deployment), each commit to the `master` branch in the project repository creates a new Sentry release, associated the *production* environment through a deployment using the Sentry CLI.

+### Health checks

+Endpoints are available to allow the health of this API to be monitored.
+This can be used by load balancers to avoid unhealthy instances or monitoring reporting tools to prompt repairs by operators.

+#### [GET|OPTIONS] `/meta/health/canary`

+Reports on the overall health of this service as a boolean *healthy/unhealthy* status.

+Returns a `204 - NO CONTENT` response when healthy.
+Any other response should be considered unhealthy.

 ## Setup

 ### Local development